mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

   :start-at: after_connect_say_hello(amongoc_box
   :end-at: take

-The :c:macro:`amongoc_box_take` macro is used to transfer the ownership from a type-erased `amongoc_box` into a typed storage for the object that it holds.
+The `amongoc_box_take` macro is used to transfer the ownership from a type-erased `amongoc_box` into a typed storage for the object that it holds.
 The object that was owned by the box is now owned by the storage destination.